Do you have a vacation or extended trip on the horizon, especially now that it’s summer?

 - 2.)
 If possible, keep a vehicle parked in your driveway or regular parking spot.

 - 3.)
-Make your home appear occupied; use timers on lights, TVs or radios to automatically power electronics according to normal daily use.
+Make your home appear occupied; use timers/apps on lights, TVs or radios to automatically power electronics according to normal daily use.

 - 4.)
 Ask a trusted neighbor, relative, friend or pet sitter pick up mail and newspapers; remove all flyers, doorknob hangers and advertisements that have been placed at your door or mailbox…